There are only two tactics: flanking, and surprise.

 Flanking is when you use position to give yourself a local advantage.
 Humans are strong against enemies in front of them, and weaker against enemies beside or behind them.
 By making their side your front, you win.
 You eliminate some of their numbers.
 This gives you more numbers, making this easier and easier.

 Surprise is when you use time to give yourself a local advantage.
 Humans are stronger when they have time to recognize a threat and prepare for it, and weaker against unknown or untimely threats.
-By making yourself prepared and them unprepared, you win.
+By choosing to act when you are prepared and them unprepared, you win.
 This gives you more numbers, making this easier and easier.

 Okay, there are three tactics: flanking, surprise, and outnumbering.
 Outnumbering is when you use numbers to give yourself a local advantage.
 Two humans are, in general, stronger than one human, if they are coordinated.
 By making your side briefly outnumber the other side, locally, you can eliminate some of their side and win.
 You can do this by putting more of your folks somewhere, or by using terrain or surprise to give you numbers temporarily.
 This win gives you more numbers, making this easier and easier.